JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/logging.md

 ## SimpleConsoleHTTPLogger

-The library ships with a simple console-based logger
+The library ships with a simple console-based logger.

 ```csharp
 var config = SpotifyClientConfig